AdaptivMCP/AdaptivMCP/docs/ARCHITECTURE_AND_SAFETY.md

 single commit.
 Because this is powerful and easy to misuse on code-heavy files, patch-based helpers remain the preferred default (`build_unified_diff` + `apply_patch_and_commit`, or `update_files_and_open_pr`).
+`apply_text_update_and_commit` performs full-file text updates and creation in a single commit.
+Because this is powerful and easy to misuse on code-heavy files, patch-based helpers remain the preferred default (`build_unified_diff` + `apply_patch_and_commit`, or `update_files_and_open_pr`).

+`build_unified_diff` builds a unified diff from an original and updated text buffer.
+It is a read-only helper that returns a patch string for use with `apply_patch_and_commit` when you already have both versions of a file in memory.

+`build_section_based_diff` is a higher-level, read-only orchestration helper for large files.
+It:

+- Reads the current file content from GitHub.
+- Accepts a list of line-based sections (`start_line`, `end_line`, `new_text`).
+- Applies those section replacements in memory.
+- Calls `build_unified_diff` internally to produce a unified diff patch.

+This lets assistants describe large-file changes as structured sections instead of shipping full file contents back and forth.
+The resulting patch is then applied and committed via `apply_patch_and_commit` just like any other diff.

 `apply_patch_and_commit` applies a unified diff patch: